microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/worksheet-post-charts.md

 ---
 title: "Create Chart"
-description: "Use this API to create a new Chart.
+description: "Use this API to create a new Chart."
 author: "lumine2008"
 ---